TIMOTHY

 Replacement - A

-series of programs that can be used to more efficiently draw multi-stage random
+series of programs that can efficiently draw multi-stage random digit dial samples.

 Sample - A